clausehound/clausehound-blog/content/blog/canadian-articles-of-incorporation-part-1-of-8-introduction-to-incorporation-2/index.md

 date: 2016-10-27 14:30:02
 description: "Links from this article:
 Clausehound.com
-Cyberbahn
 1 of 4 – Introduction to Incorporating a business
 2 of 4 – Which Articles of Incorporation should my company use?

 [insert page='CTA 1: NOT FOR PROF..."
 ---

-**Links from this article:** [Clausehound.com](http://www.clausehound.com) [Cyberbahn](https://www.trcls.com/CYBERBAHN/COMPONENTS/ACCOUNTS/CREATECREDITCARDPROFILE.ASPX) [1 of 4 – Introduction to Incorporating a business](http://blog.clausehound.com/canadian-articles-of-incorporation-part-1-of-8-introduction-to-incorporation-2) [2 of 4 – Which Articles of Incorporation should my company use?](http://blog.clausehound.com/canadian-articles-of-incorporation-part-2-of-8-which-articles-of-incorporation-should-my-company-use-2)
+**Links from this article:** [Clausehound.com](http://www.clausehound.com) [1 of 4 – Introduction to Incorporating a business](http://blog.clausehound.com/canadian-articles-of-incorporation-part-1-of-8-introduction-to-incorporation-2) [2 of 4 – Which Articles of Incorporation should my company use?](http://blog.clausehound.com/canadian-articles-of-incorporation-part-2-of-8-which-articles-of-incorporation-should-my-company-use-2)

 **Canadian Articles of Incorporation – Part 1 of 4**: ***Introduction to Incorporation***